Tom Vilsack Fast Facts - KRDO

 Tom Vilsack Fast Facts

-Here’s a look at the life of former US Secretary of Agriculture Tom Vilsack.
+Here’s a look at the life of US Secretary of Agriculture Tom Vilsack.

 Personal